 And for customers on the go, Bank of America offers a top-ranking app certified by J.D.
 Power.
 The firm applauded the app for its user friendliness and presentation of key information.
 The app offers features like mobile check deposit, bill pay and fingerprint scan.
 You can also transfer money through Zelle.
 Similar to options like Venmo, this app allows you to transfer funds to another person using just their email address or phone number.

-BBVA Compass serves several communities throughout the Southwest including Arizona, where it runs more than 70 full-service branches.
-However, you can find everything you’d expect from a national bank at BBVA Compass.
+BBVA serves several communities throughout the Southwest including Arizona, where it runs more than 70 full-service branches.
+However, you can find everything you’d expect from a national bank at BBVA.
 The bank offers checkings, savings and certificate of deposit (CD) accounts.
 You can also apply for a loan or a mortgage.

 Best Customer Service: MidFirst Bank

 Following a U.S. Retail Banking Satisfaction Study by J.D.
 Power, MidFirst Bank ranked highest in the Southwest region.
 The study ranked customer satisfaction across factors like problem-solving capabilities, the versatility of products and overall fee structures.

 This Oklahoma-based bank manages 25 branches throughout Arizona.
 Through MidFirst Bank, you can find a range of products designed for individuals as well as businesses of all sizes.
 MidFirst Bank offers four checking accounts, three savings accounts, CDs and IRAs.
 You can also apply for auto, boat, RV and motorcycle loans in addition to credit cards and unsecured loans.
 If you have kids, you may be interested in its iSave Savings account designed for children under 17.
 The bank charges no monthly service fee for this FDIC-insured savings account, and you can open one with $25.
 The bank also offers several online and educational resources.